-An effective cold sales email must speak to the decision makers language and clearly deliver the most useful information as quickly as possible.
-Your prospects have an inbox full of messages that compete for their attention, meaning your message must hit the nail on the head to get noticed.
+An effective cold sales email must speak to the decision makers’ language and clearly deliver the most useful information as quickly as possible.
+Your prospects have inboxes full of messages that compete for their attention, meaning your message must hit the nail on the head to get noticed.

-3 Simple Cold Sales Email Strategies That Work
+3 Cold Sales Email Strategies (That Drive Leads)

 The days of sales teams speaking with uneducated early stage buyers are over.
 Prospects can (and will) do their own online research and are well past the early stages of the buying cycle.
-If you can identify the buyer persona of your target customer and where they sit in the buying cycle, you have an incredible opportunity to provide them with the exact answers they’re looking for.
+If you can identify the buyer persona of your target customer, and where they sit in the buying cycle, you have a unique opportunity to provide them with the exact answers they’re looking for.

-Chances are, your prospects are up to 75% of the way through their buying journey by the time they receive your message.
+Chances are, your prospects are up to 75% of the way through their buyer’s journey by the time they receive your message.
 Keep this in mind, and align your cold sales email messaging with an educated buyer.
-The over-arching theme of the following strategies is to provide key information to the decision maker quickly.
+The over-arching theme of the following strategies is to provide key information to the decision makers quickly.
 Don’t spend time getting cute with the delivery.

 1. Write A Subject Line that Solves a Problem